-On Friday, the Mayo Campus of Big Sandy Community and Technical College and the Johnson County Health Department provided influenza vaccinations to BSCTC employees and students.
-The Influenza Health Fair, set up in Building C, Room 119 on the Mayo Campus, began at 10 a.m. and ended at noon.
-JCHD employees, Christi Begley and Sheila Collins provided information about the forthcoming flu season and the importance of inoculation.
+On Friday, the Mayo Campus of Big Sandy Community and Technical College and the Johnson County Health Department provided influences were intensions to SECTC employees and students.
+The Influenza Health Fair, set up in Building and the Section of the Mayo Campus, began at 10 a.m. and the Mayo Campus, began at 10 a.m. and Shella Collins provided information about the forthcoming fluenses on and the importance of inoculation.
 The cost of the influenza vaccination was \$23 and most insurance providers were accepted.
 Therefore, only the insurance co-pays were due in most instances.
-Above, Big Sandy employee Harold Burton received his shot from Begley.
+Above, Big Sandy employee Harold Button received his shot from Begley.

-Paintsville SBDC to offer

-free eBay workshop
+Paintsville SBDC to offer free eBay workshop

-www.discountautobrokers.com for more deals & specials!

-'03 Chevy S10:

-'08 Chevy Silverado: Crew Cub, 4x4, Loaded, Just Arrived!

-'08 Ford Edge:

-WAS \$19.995 NOW

-'08 Dodge Charger: NOW \$14,950 OR \$248 pm.

-VW Jetta:

-'03 Hummer H2:

-'05 Toyota Pre Runner: WAS \$18,995 NOW \$10,425

-'03 Ford F350 Diesel:

-'08 Big Dog-Mutt: '07 Harley Davidson Road King: '08 Harley Davidson Fat Boy: '06 Bombadier Outlander: '05 Yamaha Grizzley 4x4:

-15, from 5 to 8:30 p.m.
-This workshop is for persons interested in what it takes to start or expand a business using eBay.
-It will be held at the Kentucky Highlands Entrepreneur Center, 120 Scott Perry Drive, Paintsville.

 PAINTSVILLE

+PAINTSVILLE

-Morehead State University's
+Morchead State University's

 East Kentucky Small Business

-Development Center (SBDC) in Paintsville will host "Using
+Development Center (SBDC)

+in Painsville will host "Using

-eBay to Start or Expand a
+BBay to Start or Expand a

 Business" on Thursday, Oct.

+15, from 5 to 8:30 p.m.

+This workshop is for persons interested in what it takes

+to start or expand a business

+using eBay.
+It will be held at

+the Kentucky Highlands

+Entrepreneur Center, 120 Scott

+Perry Drive, Paintsville.

+"The workshop is designed

+to provide information concerning the basic concepts of

+setting up a business on eBay

+and strategies and tips on how

+to successfully sell your products on eBay," said Michelle

+Spriggs.
+SBDC consultant.

+"This is an excellent opportunity for entrepreneurs to

+embark on the first steps of

+using eBay to start or expand

+their business."

-"The workshop is designed to provide information concerning the basic concepts of setting up a business on eBay and strategies and tips on how to successfully sell your prod-ucts on eBay," said Michelle Spriggs, SBDC consultant.
-"This is an excellent opportunity for entrepreneurs to embark on the first steps of using eBay to start or expand their business."
-The workshop is free for all participants; however, seating is limited and advance registration is recommended.
-Training programs, sponsored or co-sponsored by SBDC, are available to all individuals without regard to race, color, sex, creed or national origin.
-Special arrangements will be made for those with disabilities if requested in advance.
-For a list of upcoming events, you may visit the MSU SBDC Web site at www.moreheadstate.edu/sbdc.
-Additional information and preregistration are available by calling the Paintsville Small Business Development Center at (606) 788-6008.
+The workshop is free for all

+participants; however, seating is limited and advance registration is recommended.

+Training programs, sponsored or co-sponsored by SBDC, are available to all individuals without regard to race, color, sex, creed or national origin, Special arrangements will be made for those with disabilities if requested in advance.
-'01 Chevy Prism: was \$7,995 NOW \$5,450

-'06 Pont.
-Grand Prix: was \$11,995 NOW \$9,950

-'05 Pont.
-Sunfire: WAS \$8,995 NOW \$6,995
+For a list of upcoming events, you may visit the MSU SBDC Web site at www.more-headstate.edu/sbdc.

+Additional information and prergistration are available by calling the Paintsville Small Business Development Center at (606) 788-6008.

+Prime Rib

-'03 Hyundai Sonata: was \$8,995 NOW \$6,995
+was \$9,995 NOW \$7,995

-'02 Chevy Impala: WAS \$8,995 NOW \$6,995

-'03 Mits.
-Galant: WAS \$7,995 NOW

-'02 Pont.
-Grand Prix: WAS \$5,995 NOW

-'99 Mercury Villager: '99 Ford Windstar: WAS \$6,995 NOW \$4,995 was \$4,995 NOW \$2.99 was \$6,995 NOW \$4,850

-Compare and Save!

-Buy THERA-GESIC

-\$13.99

-Spice Up Your Life-Authentic Mexican Cuisine

-'95 Chevy 4x4: WAS \$6,995 NOW \$4,995

-WAS \$5,995 NOW \$3,995